-Propositional Logic Diagrams R.P.Clark January 6, 2010 CVS Revision Identity \$Id: logic_diagram.tex,v 1.16 2010/01/01 14:09:02 robin Exp \$ Abstract Propositial Logic Diagrams have been designed to provide an intuitive method for visualising and manipulating logic equations, to express fault modes in Mechanical and Electronic Systems.
+Propositional Logic Diagrams R.P.Clark January 9, 2010 Abstract Propositial Logic Diagrams have been designed to provide an intuitive method for visualising and manipulating logic equations, to express fault modes in Mechanical and Electronic Systems.
 Diagrams of this type can also be used to model the logical conditions that control the flow of a computer program.
 This type of diagram can therefore integrate logical models from mechanical, electronic and software domains.
 Nearly all modern safety critical systems involve these three disiplines.
 It is intended to be used for analysis of automated safety critical system Many types of safety critical systems now legally require fault mode effects analysis[?], but few formal systems exist and widespread take-up is not yet the norm.[?].
 Because of its visual nature, it is easy to manipulate and model complicated conditions that can lead to dangerous failures in automated systems.
 The Diagrams described here form the mathematical basis for a new visual and formal system for the analysis of safety critical software and hardware systems.
 1 Introduction Propositional Logic Diagrams (PLDs) have been devised to collect and simplfy fault modes in safety critical systems undergoing static analysis[?][?].
 This type of analysis treats failure modes within a system as logical states.
 PLD provides a visual method for modelling failure mode analysis within these systems, and specifically identifying common failure symptoms in a user friendly way.
 Contrasting this to looking at many propositional logic equations directly in a text editor or spreadsheet, a visual method is percieved as being more intuitive.
 PLDs use three visual features that can be combined to represent logic equations.
-Closed contours (using dashed lines), test cases, and lines that link test cases.
+Closed contours, test cases, and lines that link test cases.
 All features may be labelled, and the labels must be unique within a diagram, however contours may be repeated in the diagram.
-Additionally a label beginning with the ' \neg ' character, applied only to a contour, represents negation.
 Test cases are marked by asterisks.
 These are used as a visual 'anchor' to mark a logical condition, the logical condition being defined by the contours that enclose the region on which the test case has been placed.
 The contours that enclose represent conjuction.
 Test cases may be connected by joining lines.
 These lines represent disjunction (Boolean 'OR') of test cases.
 With these three visual syntax elements, we have the basic building blocks for all logic equations possible.
 Test cases - Points on the plane indicating a logical condition.